Qqwy/elixir-map_diff/README.md

   and `:map_change` if in both arguments this value itself is a map, which means that `MapDiff.diff/2` was called on it recursively.

+  """

+  @doc """
+  This is the single function that MapDiff currently exports.

+  It returns a 'patch', which is a map describing the changes between `map_a` and `map_b`.

   ## Examples

   If the (nested) map is still the same, it is considered `:equal`: